Authors: Stefano Iacus, Gary King, Giuseppe Porro

 Please send ALL questions, bugs, and feature requests to our mailing List (you must subscribe to send): [Un]Subscribe, or Browse/Search Archives

-CEM in MatchIt for R: Most of the features of CEM are also available through the MatchIt Package front end.
+CEM in MatchIt for R: Most of the features of CEM are also available through the R Package MatchIt: Nonparametric Preprocessing for Parametric Causal Inference.

 CEM for SAS, by Stefano Verzillo, Paolo Berta, and Matteo Bossi